Anas94544/Stellar-Classification/README.md

 # Stellar-Classification
-n this project, I performed data analysis, handled outliers, and applied feature engineering.
-I used dimensionality reduction techniques and built four machine learning models (XGBoost, Random Forest, Logistic Regression, KNN).
-After comparison, the best-performing model was selected for accurate star and galaxy classification.
+In this project, I performed exploratory data analysis (EDA) to understand the dataset and guide key decisions.
+I handled outliers, applied feature engineering, and extracted meaningful features to improve model performance.
+To deal with high dimensionality, I used dimensionality reduction techniques.
+Leveraging my programming skills, I built and evaluated four machine learning models: XGBoost, Random Forest, Logistic Regression, and KNN.
+After comparison, the best-performing model was selected to deliver accurate star and galaxy classification.